-Taught Master’s The studentships are available across all departments to support Masters’ study at Maynooth University.
+Taught Master’s Scholarships are available across all departments to support master’s study at Maynooth University.
 The university is accepting applications for the academic session 2023/2024.

-The grant is open for EU, Non-EU, Maynooth and non-Maynooth graduates.
-It provides funding in the first year of the master program.
+The scholarship is open for EU, Non-EU, Maynooth and non-Maynooth graduates.
+It provides funding in the first year of the master’s program.

 Good opportunity for graduates students.